Akil Baddoo Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.86 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox have a 4.79 team ERA that ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to give up the third-most home runs in baseball (72 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (72 total, 1.4 per game).

-- The White Sox will send Lynn (3-5) to the mound to make his 11th start of the season.
-He is 3-5 with a 6.28 ERA and 67 strikeouts through 57 1/3 innings pitched.
+- Scholtens takes the mound for his first start of the season for the White Sox.

-- In his most recent appearance on Sunday, the right-hander tossed six innings against the Kansas City Royals, giving up two earned runs while surrendering four hits.
+- The 29-year-old right-hander pitched in relief in his last outing this season, one of three appearances so far.

 © 2023 Data Skrive.
 All rights reserved.